datacite/schema-docs/README.rst

 DataCite Metadata Schema Documentation
 ==========================================

-This repository holds the official metadata schema documentation from DataCite for versions:
+This repository holds the official DataCite Metadata Schema dodcumentation for versions:

-- Version 4.5
+- Schema 4.5 (released 22 January 2024)

 All schema versions are available at https://schema.datacite.org/.